 - Being paid by the weight of one’s load incentivizes truckers to overload their dump trucks.

 - The heavier the dump truck, the more difficult it is to maneuver safely and the longer it takes to bring it to a safe stop.
 Both of these factors can contribute to dangerous accidents.

 - Overloaded dump trucks are more likely to roll over in accidents.

 - Overloaded dump trucks are more likely to release dangerous debris on the roadway, which can strike cars and lead to extremely dangerous accidents.

 - Being paid by the number of runs made per day can incentivize dump truck drivers to fit in as many hauls as possible.
 This can lead to speeding and other forms of reckless driving – as well as driving under the influence of exhaustion.

-Dump trucks and their drivers are held to the same exacting standards as semi-trucks and their drivers are.
+Dump trucks and their drivers are held to the same exacting standards as big-rig trucks and their drivers are.
 The nuanced intricacies of these regulations are extremely complicated.
 If you are injured in an accident involving a dump truck, you need the professional legal counsel of an experienced California dump truck attorney.

 |As featured On|

 You Need Experienced Attorneys Who Will Fight For You!

 What Are Some Causes of Dump Truck Accidents?